pantsufan/recipe/about.md

 ## Recipes

 Inspired by Luke Smith's video about bloated web.
-This website s made with Eleventy and Simple CSS
+This website is made with Eleventy and Simple CSS